 The Paradox of Proliferation

 There is a counterintuitive pattern emerging across the most successful brand categories in Australia and globally: the brands gaining the most ground are communicating less, not more.
 In an environment where every channel demands content, every platform rewards volume, and every quarter brings another campaign brief, the instinct to say more is understandable.
-It is also, increasingly, wrong.
+It is also, increasingly, wrong when viewed through the lens of competitive positioning, where clarity matters more than volume.

 The proliferation of brand messaging has created a new kind of market failure.
-When every brand speaks at maximum volume across every available surface, the signal-to-noise ratio collapses.
+When every brand speaks at maximum volume across every available surface, the signal-to-noise ratio collapses, weakening competitive positioning across entire categories.
 Category after category has been saturated with claims, features, promises, and purpose statements that are either indistinguishable from competitors or so heavily qualified as to be meaningless.
-The audience has adapted by tuning out.
+The audience has adapted by tuning out, making it harder for any single brand to establish meaningful competitive positioning.

 This is not an argument for silence.
 It is an argument for precision.
-The brands that are cutting through in this environment share a common characteristic: they have made deliberate, sometimes painful decisions about what they will not say.
+The brands that are cutting through in this environment share a common characteristic: they have made deliberate, sometimes painful decisions about what they will not say, strengthening their competitive positioning in the process.
 They have resisted the pressure to address every audience, answer every objection, and satisfy every internal stakeholder who believes their business unit deserves a brand mention.

-The positioning paradox is this: in a world of unlimited communication capacity, the scarce resource is not reach — it is clarity.
-The brands winning market share are the ones that have understood this and organised their entire communication strategy around a singular, defensible idea rather than an exhaustive inventory of capabilities.
+The positioning paradox is this: in a world of unlimited communication capacity, the scarce resource is not reach it is clarity.
+The brands winning market share are the ones that have understood this and organised their entire communication strategy around a singular, defensible idea rather than an exhaustive inventory of capabilities, reinforcing strong competitive positioning over time.

 How Complexity Crept In

 Most organisations did not choose complexity.
 It accumulated.
 Each year brought a new priority, a new audience segment, a new product line that needed support.
-Brand messaging evolved by accretion — the previous year’s platform was not replaced, it was extended.
+Brand messaging evolved by accretion the previous year’s platform was not replaced, it was extended.
 Claims were added; few were removed.
-The brand positioning document grew from a single page to a forty-slide deck that nobody could recite and nobody fully believed.
+The brand positioning document grew from a single page to a forty-slide deck that nobody could recite and nobody fully believed, weakening competitive positioning in the process.

 Brand positioning documents grew from a single page to a forty-slide deck.
 Nobody could recite them, and nobody fully believed them.

 The internal dynamics that drive this are well-documented.
 Senior stakeholders understandably want their priorities reflected in the brand.
 Product teams want their features acknowledged.
 The legal function adds qualifications.
 The compliance team adds disclaimers.
-By the time a brand message reaches the market, it has been softened, broadened, and nuanced into irrelevance.
+By the time a brand message reaches the market, it has been softened, broadened, and nuanced into irrelevance, further diluting competitive positioning.

 The result is brands that are technically accurate and strategically inert.
 They describe what the organisation does without communicating why it matters or why it is different.
 They claim advantages so generic that competitors could run the same advertisement without changing a word.
-They speak to everyone and therefore reach no one in particular.
+They speak to everyone and therefore reach no one in particular, ultimately eroding competitive positioning.

 The Architecture of Constraint